Welcome to the new Tulane School of Professional Advancement.

 Applicants may be conditionally admitted and allowed to take one class in their first semester, in which a B or better must be earned to be fully admitted to the program.
-Students who do not meet the 3.0 grade point average in their undergraduate course work but who possess sufficient professional experience in the computing field may be admitted provisionally into the program.
+Students who do not meet the 3.00-grade point average in their undergraduate coursework but who possess sufficient professional experience in the security studies field may be admitted provisionally into the program.

 Completed applications are reviewed by the MPS Director and Admissions Committee throughout the year.
 The MPS application may be submitted to the School of Professional Advancement after the applicant has consulted with the Director, Michael Wallace.

 To begin the admissions process, complete the online application.

 The School of Professional Advancement awards the MPS degree following the successful completion of 10 graduate courses comprised of four core 600-level courses and six 700-level courses, which may include graduate courses from other Tulane schools.
 No thesis is required.
 Students may not apply more than two independent study courses toward fulfilling graduation requirements for the MPS.
 In order to earn the MPS, a student must have a cumulative grade point average of at least 3.00.
 Students must also submit an application for degree, available from the School of Professional Advancement Dean’s office, at the beginning of the semester in which the student plans to complete all required coursework.